Wildercat/Projects-Exercises/docs/projects/laravel-library.md

 Create a webpage that acts as a hub for librarians to know the status of books in their library, and update books and their information

-For this project we will be using Composer to generate a Laravel project and adding react to the laravel project to act as components to put onto blades
+For this project we will be using Composer to generate a Laravel project, and adding an artisan preset to use React.js in our laravel project to create components to put onto blade.php files

-Learn about how to properly [link a repo created on the command line with an existing repo you created on the GitHub website](https://help.github.com/en/articles/adding-an-existing-project-to-github-using-the-command-line)
+You will not be able to host this site on github, but you will still store github versioning online, so to learn about how to properly [link a repo created on the command line with an existing repo you created on the GitHub website, click here](https://help.github.com/en/articles/adding-an-existing-project-to-github-using-the-command-line)

+For site hosting, we will be using Google Cloud

 ### Table of contents